 Signal sampling is the study of approximating continuous signals with discrete ones and vice versa.
-What if the signal you are trying to recover is random, but you have a model for that randomness?
+What if the signal you are trying to recover is random, but you have a model for that randomness, and can thus assign likelihoods (posterior probabilities even) to some sample paths.?
 Now you are sampling a stochastic process.

 Bostan, E., U. S. Kamilov, M. Nilchian, and M. Unser.
 2013.
 “Sparse Stochastic Processes and Discretization of Linear Inverse Problems.”
 IEEE Transactions on Image Processing 22 (7): 2699–2710. https://doi.org/10.1109/TIP.2013.2255305.

 Broersen, Piet M. T. 2005.
 “Time Series Analysis for Irregularly Sampled Data.”
 IFAC Proceedings Volumes, 16th IFAC World Congress, 38 (1): 154–59. https://doi.org/10.1016/S1474-6670(16)36038-4.